AndrewLoeppky/strat_to_cumulus_SCAM/project_workflow_readme.md

 $ scp -r n7comp:/newtera/phil/scam/work .
 ```

-Connect to node07 or node07 compstaff from VScode
+Connect to node07 or node07 compstaff from VScode -- *not currently working*

 open vscode, ```ctrl + p``` and select ```SSH connect to host```